In order to help protect our citizens from flood hazards, the City of Parker joined the National Flood Insurance Program (NFIP).

-(NFIP).
-The program provides affordable flood insurance to property owners and teaches
+The program offers affordable flood insurance to property owners, provides

 As part of any construction within a floodplain, a developer must submit an application for floodplain development permit with preliminary construction plans showing the structure(s) in relation to the 100-year flood elevation.
 The City’s Land Development Regulations (LDR) detail the review criteria for the application.
 When the project is complete, the developer must submit an elevation certificate that verifies that the elevation of the structure(s) meets the minimum requirements of the City's LDR.

 In addition to joining the NFIP, the City of Parker joined the Community Rating System (CRS) program in 1994.
 The CRS is a voluntary incentive program that recognizes and encourages activities that exceed the minimum NFIP requirements.
 This has allowed homeowners who live in a floodplain to receive a 10-percent reduction in their flood insurance premiums.
 As part of this program, the City does annual outreach projects to floodplain residents and the community (flood protection information).
 The City also provides the CRS with an annual update of its activities through the City's Floodplain Management (Repetitive Loss) Plan.
 The City takes its role in flood hazard mitigation seriously and wants to reduce flood losses by: